 99. The Trauma Cleaner by Sarah Krasnostein

 Often, a true story is so incredible, you wouldn’t believe it if it were fiction.
 That’s what I think every time I see The Trauma Cleaner.
 Crime-scene and trauma clean-up is a fascinating and bizarre job in and of itself, but the life journey of the trauma cleaner in question, Sandra Pankhurst, takes this book to a whole new level.
 I don’t think I can say it better than the blurb: “Before she was a trauma cleaner, Sandra Pankhurst was many things: husband and father, drag queen, gender reassignment patient, sex worker, small businesswoman, trophy wife…” I mean, come on!
 If that doesn’t pique your interest, seek help.
+Read my full review of The Trauma Cleaner here.

 100. Your Own Kind Of Girl by Clare Bowditch